-Bad breath, also termed halitosis, is breath that has an unpleasant odour.
-Any one may have bad breath, at any stage of life.
+Bad breath or mouth odour, also termed halitosis, is breath that has an unpleasant smell.
+Interestingly, any one may have bad breath - at any stage of their life.

 You may recall having had, or perhaps you may have noticed others, near you, to have had either morning breath, garlic breath, coffee, alcohol or smoker's breath.
 Interestingly, people with bad breath may not always be aware that they actually have bad breath.